-Stove systems may utilize unique burner and heat exchange systems to produce and transfer heat more efficiently than conventional camp stoves.
+Stove systems may utilize a unique burner and heat exchange systems to produce and transfer heat more efficiently than conventional camp stoves.
 MSR maximizes this efficiency with its patent-pending radiant burner technology, adding radiant light energy to the standard convective heat (i.e. hot air) that stoves with conventional open-flame burners rely on.
 This radiant energy is transferred from the stove to MSR’s integrated cookware by means of a highly engineered heat exchanger built into the bottom of the pot.
 Along with that efficiency comes speed.
 The Reactor stove system, for instance, can boil a full liter of water in just three minutes.

 Adding further efficiency, the radiant burner featured in MSR’s Reactor™ Stove Systems (and in the new MSR® WindBurner™ Personal Stove System) is completely enclosed by the pot, making it virtually impervious to outside conditions.
 This allows the stove to boil water incredibly fast not just in the lab, but out in real world conditions too.

 Stove systems are your go-to gear for simplicity and ease of use.
 Not only can the components be purchased and packed together, but the preparation for use is a streamlined process, with the integrated pot fitting directly on the stove—sometimes even locking into place as in the case of the WindBurner—so you don’t have to waste any time organizing or aligning parts.
 You can quickly move on to boiling water fast, right when you need it, which can make all the difference after an intense alpine traverse or an all-day thru-hike.

 Stove systems typically feature a nested design in which the stove, fuel canister and, in the case of the WindBurner, folding canister stand and extra full-sized bowl, will fit snugly inside (or on) the pot for optimal packing.
 The components may be cushioned and protected from jostling by a towel, such as the PackTowl® included with both the WindBurner and Reactor stove systems.
-Additional accessories, such as a specially designed coffee press and hanging kit, also fit neatly into the MSR stove systems.
+Additional accessories, such as a specially designed coffee press and hanging kit, also fit neatly into MSR stove systems.

 Many stove systems work with various sizes of cookware and include optional accessories.
-Whether you require a small pot just for yourself or a large pot for a group expedition, a modular system lets you plan for the particular trip.
+Whether you require a small pot just for yourself or a large pot for a group expedition or melting snow, a modular system lets you plan for each particular trip.
 You can further customize your gear with other available accessories, from hanging kits to secure your stove system on a big-wall climb, or a pack-friendly French press that lets you have your morning caffeine fix.